Skip to main content

 ① The popular culture art service of an ‘Artist (Singer)’ refers to the following activities.

-1. Activities as a musician include lyric writing, composing, performing, and singing, and activities such as broadcasting appearances, commercial appearances, and event presiding incidental thereto.
+1. Activities as a musician include lyric writing, composing, performing, and singing, broadcasting appearances, commercial appearances, and event presiding incidental thereto.

 2. Activities as a performer, such as actor, model, voice actor, TV talent, etc. (However, the scope of the exclusive management of the ‘Company (Promoter)’ shall be separately agreed upon by the ‘Company (Promoter)’ and the ‘Artist (Singer)’)